elielvipata/JewelSamples/README.md

+Hi I'm Vipata

 Say hello to my favorite personal project, Jewel.
+[Checkout my other projects](#other-projects)

 Jewel is a systems programming langauge with a focus on speed, memory safety and consequent free abstraction.